nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossed/troodon.md

 ## So what am I looking for?
 You're looking for a red Euoplocephalus in the waterfall area.

-You can find the waterfall on the west side of the area.
+You can find the waterfall on the west side of the riverbed.

 # Found him!
 Great!
 Talk to him and he will offer to help guide you through the area.